richard-scryber/scryber.core/README.md

     scryber.core pdf engine
 </h1>

-## Change the way you create documents.
+## Scryber makes creating beautiful documents easy.

-The scryber engine is an advanced, complete, pdf creation library for dotnet core 5.
+The scryber engine is an advanced, complete, pdf creation library for dotnet core.

-It supports the easy definition of documents, pages, content, shapes and images with html templates and simple code.
+It supports the easy definition of document templates with, pages, content, shapes and images using xhtml and/or code.

-With a styles based template layout it is easy to create good looking, flowing documents with dynamic content from you applications or sites.
+With a styles based template layout, it is easy to create good looking, paginated and flowing documents.

+With dynamic content from you applications or sites it is easy to add dynamic data, and repeaters.

+**Now** uncludes support for expressions in both templates and css styles.

 ## scryber supports: